Autofiction (album): Release and promotion

 Brett Anderson stated that: "Every record is a reaction to the last record to some extent.
-You don’t want to just keep going in the same direction.
+You don't want to just keep going in the same direction.
 I wanted to come back and make something that felt a little bit more raw, a little bit more angry, a little bit more nasty.
-'Autofiction' is our punk record, and we're fucking proud of it."
+Autofiction is our punk record, and we're fucking proud of it."

 Autofiction was released 16 September 2022 and charted at No.2 on the UK Albums Chart, with sales of 14,038.
-The band thus secured their ninth Top 10 album and highest charting release since 1999's Head Music.
+The band thus secured their ninth Top 10 album and highest-charting release since 1999's Head Music.

-In November 2022 'The Only Way I Can Love You' was added to BBC Radio 2's playlist and 'Personality Disorder' to the Radio 6 playlist.
+In November 2022 "The Only Way I Can Love You" was added to BBC Radio 2's playlist and "Personality Disorder" to the Radio 6 playlist.

+On 8 November 2023 Suede announced Autofiction: Expanded, a 3-disc CD box-set.
+Disc 1 contains the studio album, disc 2 contains 6 b-sides and bonus tracks, including previously unreleased "There Is No Me If There Is No You", and disc 3 contains the full Autofiction tracklisting recorded live across the band's sold out March 2023 UK tour.
+This re-issue was released on 8 December 2023.

 Critical reception

 Autofiction received positive reviews from music critics upon its release.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 85, based on 15 reviews, which indicates "Universal acclaim".